Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 - Sing it and do the hand motions together 2 times.

-- Have only the boys sing it.
+- Vary who sings it: Have only the boys sing it.
 Only the girls sing it.
 Only the children on the left sing it.
 Only the children on the right sing it.
 Everyone sings it.
 (Even if they are not singing, everyone still does the hand motions so they stay engaged.)

 - I chant while children listen.